-Piracy and privateering seem like crimes from a different time or place.
+Piracy seems like a crime from a different time or place.
 We'd expect pirates 200 years ago, or thousands of miles away in Yemen or the South China Sea.
 However, the terms refer to a number of serious crimes taking place on the high seas, such as murder or robbery, and such things continue to occur, albeit with fewer eye patches and cannon balls.
-The following article reviews the crimes of piracy and privateering under U.S. federal law.
+The following article reviews piracy laws in the U.S. and how they apply in modern times.

 What Is Piracy?

-A number of criminal acts taking place on the high seas are considered to be piracy or privateering.
+A number of criminal acts taking place on the high seas are considered to be piracy, according to U.S. Code.
 They include:

 - Outfitting a private ship to commit hostilities against U.S. citizens or their property